Tata Steel stock down 41% from 52-week high: Good time to buy?

-Shares of Tata Steel have tumbled 41 per cent from their 52-week low amid highly volatile domestic market impacted by negative global cues.
+Shares of Tata Steel have tumbled 41 per cent from their 52-week high amid highly volatile domestic market impacted by negative global cues.
 Tata Steel stock, which hit a 52-week high of Rs 1,534.60 on August 16, 2021 is currently trading at Rs 906, translating into a decline of 41 per cent during the period.

 US Fed raising rates, Russia-Ukraine war, high inflation, and resurgence of Covid-19 cases across the world, especially in China have dented sentiment around the Tata Group stock.